Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays face Luis Robert and the Chicago White Sox at Tropicana Field on Friday.
-First pitch is at 6:40 PM ET.
+Taylor Walls and the Tampa Bay Rays will square off against the Chicago White Sox and Gavin Sheets at Tropicana Field on Saturday at 4:05 PM ET.

-The White Sox are listed as +135 moneyline underdogs for this matchup with the favored Rays (-160).
-The over/under is 8.5 runs for this matchup.
+The Rays are the favorite in this one, at -200, while the underdog White Sox have +165 odds to play spoiler.
+The total for the matchup is set at 7 runs.

 Rep your team with officially licensed Raysgear!
 Head to Fanatics to find jerseys, shirts, and much more.